![]() |

 N.B.
 In the Chinese martial art of Wing Chun, this same position, with the same function, is known as "bong sau" (wing arm).

-Within this website, this term does not refer literally to the "mechanical power gained by the use of a bar turning on a fulcrum", but refers figuratively to the (still physical and surprisingly strong) "power to influence a situation".
+Throughout this website, this term does not refer literally to the "mechanical power gained by the use of a bar turning on a fulcrum", but refers figuratively to the (still physical and surprisingly strong) "power to influence a situation".
 Examples of "leverage" being applied are:

 b) when a vertical-unbendable-arm successfully deflects past it, a strong push that is in contact with the inside of its forearm.